cloudnativetrainings/trainings/kubernetes_helm/README.md

 **Pre-requisites:**

 >If you do not have Google Cloud Account, instead you are working on your local machine then you can simply skip #1 and #4 steps.
 Before you get started, please make sure that you have [Minikube installation](https://minikube.sigs.k8s.io/docs/start/) on your local machine.
+>
+>In that case, enable ingress addon: `minikube addons enable ingress`

 1. Navigate and login to [Google Cloud Shell](https://ssh.cloud.google.com ) via web browser.